 To top it off, I had no clue as to what these guys were doing it for in the first place.

-Come to find out that they were doing it in protest for racial inequality.
+Come to find out that they were doing it in protest of racial inequality.

-This is where things took a different turn and the analyzation began.
+This is where things took a different turn, and the analysis began.

 Was this really worth it?